 What Is Love?
 A Christian Perspective

-Love defined, how the world loves contrasted with how God loves and how Christians are to love.
+Love defined, how the world loves contrasted with how God loves and how Christians should love.

-Genuine love is an unselfish, affectionate, and benevolent concern for another person and the source of that desire is from God which is contrasted to the World’s idea of love.
+What is love?
+Genuine love is an affectionate and benevolent concern for another person and the source of that desire is from God which is contrasted to the World’s idea of love.

 Some wonder about love because they are “in love”.
 Some are lonely and wonder what they are missing out on.
 Others are just trying to figure out what “loving” a fellow human being means.
 Whatever the case, love is a core idea in both Christian and non-Christian philosophies.